laszlocph/gimlet-documentation/src/pages/blog/6-paths-to-adopt-gimlet-and-be-better-off-with-kubernetes.md

 ---
 layout: post
-title: "6 paths to adopt Gimlet and be better off with Kubernetes"
+title: '6 paths to adopt Gimlet and be better off with Kubernetes'
-date: "2021-03-17"
+date: '2021-03-17'
 description: |
   Gimlet was made to be modular.
 It meets you where you are and helps you to be better off with Kubernetes.
   This post collects six avenues to adopt Gimlet.
 topic: Best Practices
 image: gimlet-k8s.png
 image_author: Paweł Czerwiński